RIKEN-RCCS/lens3/v1/doc/setting.md

 # dnf install httpd-tools
 ```

-* Copy a configuration file to /etc/nginx/conf.d/
+* Prepare a configuration file in /etc/nginx/conf.d/
-  * A sample file is in $TOP/nginx/lens3proxy.conf
+  * Sample files are in $TOP/nginx/
-  * Copy it as /etc/nginx/conf.d/lens3proxy.conf
+  * Copy one as /etc/nginx/conf.d/lens3proxy.conf
   * Edit it

 ```